ggozad/otermtools.rag/README.md

-# oterm.tools.rag
+# otermtools.rag

-`oterm.tools.rag` is an [Ollama](https://github.com/ollama/ollama) tool for adding RAG (Retrieval-Augmented Generation) capabilities to the terminal-based Ollama client [oterm](https://github.com/ggozad/oterm).
+`otermtools.rag` is an [Ollama](https://github.com/ollama/ollama) tool for adding RAG (Retrieval-Augmented Generation) capabilities to the terminal-based Ollama client [oterm](https://github.com/ggozad/oterm).

 **THIS IS A WORK IN PROGRESS.**